1. Why do we need a community centre?

 15. When will it be built?

 We are aiming for the following –

 Consultation Jan – Feb 2020

-17. Why don’t you use All Saints Church?
+17. Why didn’t you use All Saints Church?

 All Saints Church is owned by a developer who has developed apartments.
 It was therefore not available.

 18. Why can’t it be the Victoria Hall?